-z/OS Debugger Version 12 increased the record size, and changes the format of the DTCN profile records.
+z/OS Debugger 15.0 increases the record size of the DTCN profile records and adds some new fields.

-If you are migrating from an earlier release of z/OS Debugger, and you use an EQADPFMB VSAM file to store your profiles, you need to create a new file using the JCL sample in member EQAWCRVS in the hlq.SEQASAMP data set.
+If you are migrating from an earlier release of Debug Tool or z/OS Debugger, and you use an EQADPFMB VSAM file to store your profiles, you need to create a new file using the JCL sample in member EQAWCRVS in the hlq.

-If you want to upgrade the records from an old DTCN VSAM file to the new record format, see the JCL sample in member EQADPCNV in the hlq.
 SEQASAMP data set.

+If you want to upgrade the records from an old DTCN VSAM file to the new record format, see the JCL sample in member EQADPCNV in the hlq.SEQASAMP data set.